-Oil spill financial responsibility (OSFR) Oil spill financial responsibility (OSFR) for offshore facilities establishes requirements on operators for demonstrating financial responsibility for cleanup and damages caused by oil or condensate discharges from offshore oil and gas exploration and production facilities and associated pipelines.
-The rule (30 CFR 253) applies to Outer Continental Shelf (OCS), State waters seaward of the line of ordinary low water along that portion of the coast that is in direct contact with the open sea, and certain coastal inland waters.
+Oil spill financial responsibility (OSFR) for offshore facilities establishes requirements on responsible parties for demonstrating financial responsibility for cleanup and damages caused by oil or condensate discharges from offshore oil and gas exploration and production facilities and associated pipelines.
+The rule (30 CFR 253) applies to the Outer Continental Shelf (OCS), State waters seaward of the line of ordinary low water along that portion of the coast that is in direct contact with the open sea, and certain coastal inland waters.